 Feel free to go have a look yourself; I’m not going screenshot hunting because I never want to see a single word of it ever again.
 The conversation somehow very quickly devolved into a lot of adults who have Extremely Online Brands about empathy being absolute shitheads to each other.

 Not lemmings.
 Not children.
 Adults who are semi-famous on the internet for being empathetic people.
 I watched people with executive positions and thousands of followers post tiny brain memes about the people they didn’t agree with.
+To wit:

 I don’t care that it’s Twitter, the cafeteria of the internet; these people have influence.
 You don’t get to just abdicate responsibility for how you use your influence because you’re in the cafeteria.
 You wanna do that, make a private account and post your kiki to your friends.
 This is the public internet.
 These people have employees and people who depend on them.
 What are the chances they implicated one of their charges in these memes?

 This is about how to disagree with people.

 There’s a good heuristic to keep in mind when it comes to some of the words we use while disagreeing.

 “I don’t get blahblahblah” is a vulnerable, brave thing to say when talking about, like, a technical concept that one might be judged for not already understanding.